 Swimming at Lake Parramatta

-Lake Parramatta is located in Lake Parramatta Reserve, a 73ha natural habitat (the lake is 10.5ha in size).
-The reserve is popular for visitors who enjoy picnics, aquatic activities and bushwalking.
-A kiosk is open on weekends.
+Lake Parramatta is located in Lake Parramatta Reserve that is a 73 hectare habitat that is popular for visitors who enjoy picnics, aquatic activities and bush walking.

 Lake Parramatta Reserve offers a range of facilities: